 How will Betterment help with the plan restatement process?

-Once you execute the restated plan document, we will ensure that all plan provisions are accurately reflected in our recordkeeping system and provide you with the necessary disclosures for you to deliver to your participants.
+Betterment will draft and deliver the restated plan document to you for review and approval.
+Once you approve the restated plan document, we will see to it that plan provisions are accurately reflected in our recordkeeping system and provide you with the necessary disclosures for you to deliver to your participants.

 What does the plan restatement package include?